Resource Banner

 2. Refactoring or Re-Architecting

 It’s a legacy system modernization approach of restructuring and optimizing the existing code without changing its existing behavior.
 Refactoring enhances system flexibility, allowing for easier adaptation to current conditions.
-This strategy is advised for companies transitioning from containers to microservices.
-The shift can be significant.
+Companies transitioning from containers to microservices are advised to use this strategy.
 Some changes are small, others large.
 But all contribute to a more robust system.

 Pros: